WebRTC for New Users: Terminology and How It WorksJune 1, 2020

 - At the completion of these steps, WebRTC will allow you to share video, audio, and text data across that channel for real-time communication.

 Wowza Streaming Engine

 With Wowza Streaming Engine, you can ingest and play WebRTC streams with all major desktop and mobile browsers that support WebRTC APIs.

 Wowza Streaming Engine supports the following codecs for WebRTC:

 See the complete list of WebRTC workflows with Streaming Engine here.

-The Wowza Streaming Cloud service supports WebRTC ingest and will transcode the WebRTC stream through the live stream or transcoder workflow.
+The Wowza Video platform supports WebRTC ingest and will transcode the WebRTC stream through the live stream or transcoder workflow.

-For WebRTC streams created through the live stream workflow, Wowza Streaming Cloud provides a hosted publish page that automatically applies your live stream settings and allows you to start streaming right away.
+For WebRTC streams created through the live stream workflow, Wowza Video provides a hosted publish page that automatically applies your live stream settings and allows you to start streaming right away.